Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't be pushed around by the fears in your mind.
-Be led by the dreams in your heart."
+> "He who is not contented with what he has, would not be contented with what he would like to have."
-> — **Roy T. Bennett**
+> — **Socrates**

 ---